KeepsItCrypt0/PulseStrategy/PulseStrategyWhitepaper.md

 ### Deflationary Mechanics

 - **Burns Shrink Supply:**
 Every time xBond, iBond, or PLStr is transferred, a portion is burned (0.25% for xBond/iBond, 0.5% for PLStr).
-This reduces the total supply, making each remaining token more valuable.
+This reduces the total supply, increasing each remaining tokens redeemable value.

 - **Growing Reserves:**
-The PLSX, INC, and vPLS in the contracts stay the same or grow (if more are deposited).
-With fewer tokens in circulation, each token represents a larger share of the reserve.
+The PLSX, INC, and vPLS in the contracts can grow slowly over time while the ibond/xbond supplys are deflationary meaning each remaining token represents a larger share of the reserve.

 - **Passive Growth:**
 You don’t need to do anything to benefit.
 As others trade, your holdings automatically become worth more.

 ### Origin Address (OA) Role